 Leinster coach Joe Schmidt signs one-year contract extension

-Leinster coach Joe Schmidt has signed a one-year contract extension that will keep him at the province until the summer of 2014.
+Leinster coach Joe Schmidt has signed a one-year contract extension that will keep him at the province until 2014.

 The New Zealander has guided Leinster to back-to-back Heineken Cup successes as well as two runners-up finishes in the RaboDirect PRO12.